Home > Management and Budget > Constitutional Offices

 Resident Information

-How will these changes impact our residents?
+How do these changes impact County residents?

 Other services are anticipated to have a significant fiscal impact on our taxpayers, such as the newly elected Tax Collector assuming the responsibilities of the state’s driver license services currently provided by the Florida Department of Highway Safety and Motor Vehicles.
-This transition will be phased in over time beginning in 2025.
+This transition will be phased in over time, beginning in 2025.

 Learn about Amendment 10